-The present invention relates to a novel process for synthesizing a complex of gadolinium and of a PCTA-based chelating ligand, which makes it possible preferentially to obtain stereoisomers of said complex which have physicochemical properties that are most
+The present invention relates to a complex of gadolinium and of a PCTA-based chelating ligand, diastereoisomerically enriched in stereoisomers of said complex which have physicochemical properties that are most particularly advantageous for applications as contrast agent in the field of medical imaging, notably for magnetic resonance imaging.
+The present invention also relates to two synthesis intermediates.

-- particularly advantageous for applications as contrast agent in the field of medical imaging, notably for magnetic resonance imaging. - Many contrast agents based on chelates of lanthanides (paramagnetic metal), in particular gadolinium (Gd), are known, for example described in US 4 647 447.
+Many contrast agents based on chelates of lanthanides (paramagnetic metal), in particular gadolinium (Gd), are known, for example described in US 4 647 447.
 These products are often collated under the term GBCA (gadolinium-based contrast agent).
-Several products are marketed, among which are macrocyclic chelates such as meglumine gadoterate based on DOTA (1,4,7,10-tetraazacyclododecane-N,N',N",N'"-tetraacetic acid), gadobutrol based on DO3A-butrol, gadoteridol based on HPDO3A, and also linear chelates, notably based on - 15 DTPA (diethylenetriaminepentaacetic acid) or on DTPA-BMA (gadodiamide ligand).

-Other products, some of which are in the course of development, represent a new generation of GBCA.
-They are essentially complexes of macrocyclic chelates, such as bicyclopolyazamacrocyclocarboxylic acid complexes (EP 0 438 206) or PCTA derivatives

-20 (i.e. derivatives comprising a minima the 3,6,9,15-tetraazabicyclo[9,3,1]pentadeca-1(15),11,13-triene-3,6,9-triacetic acid chemical structure), as described in EP 1 931 673.
+Several products are marketed, among which are macrocyclic chelates such as meglumine gadoterate based on DOTA (1,4,7,10-tetraazacyclododecane-N,N',N",N''-tetraacetic acid), gadobutrol based on DO3A-butrol, gadoteridol based on HPDO3A, and also linear chelates, notably based on DTPA (diethylenetriaminepentaacetic acid) or on generation of GBCA.
+They are essentially complexes of macrocyclic chelates, such as bicyclopolyazamacrocyclocarboxylic acid complexes (EP 0 438 206) or PCTA derivatives (i.e. derivatives comprising a minima the 3,6,9,15-tetraazabicyclo[9,3,1]pentadeca-1(15),11,13-triene-3,6,9-triacetic acid chemical structure), as described in EP 1 931 673.